Simultaneous dense and nondense orbits for toral diffeomorphisms: Constructing the fractal for

 \subsection{Proper overlaps}

-The notion of proper overlaps, to be defined in this section, is local.
+The notion of proper overlaps, to be defined towards the end of this section, is local.
 However, we show below that proper overlaps cannot occur anywhere; thus a global condition on the family of tubes is obtained.

-Two distinct tubes can intersect.
-We must distinguish a special type of intersection, which we now define.
-At every vertex of the box $B$, we can erect a local coordinate system given by the eigendirections.
-This allows us to identify for each vertex $x$ a contracting face, which is spanned by the contracting eigendirections at $x$, and an expanding face, which is spanned by the expanding eigendirections at $x$.
-Since we are considering tubes, we are considering iterates of the inverse map and the contracting face expands and the expanding face contracts.